Yshprajapti18/TextTalker/README.md

   ```
 4.Configure API keys:

-  Obtain your HugChat API key and add it to your Django settings.
+  Obtain your HugChat account and password and add it to your Django settings or make a .env file with 'EMAIL' and 'PASSWORD'.

-5.Start the development server:
+6.Start the development server:

   ```bash
   python manage.py runserver